uccser/cs-field-guide/text/en/chapters/computer-vision.md

 #### The Electromagnetic Spectrum

 In physics light refers to the photons (an elementary particle) propagating through space carrying some energy.
-The energy of the photon can be quantified as the wavelength through which the particle oscillates, on these terms the human eye can only see a small fraction of the light around us as it is only sensitive to light between roughly $780$ nanometers and $390$ nanometers.
-The other wavelengths of light not visible to the human eye can only be seen by using specialised equipment such as thermal cameras, and x-ray machines though only through encoding the image with the visible light we can see.
+The energy of the photon can be quantified as the wavelength through which the particle oscillates, in these terms the human eye can only see a small fraction of the light around us as it is only sensitive to light with a wavelength roughly between 780 nanometers and 390 nanometers.
+The other wavelengths of light not visible to the human eye can only be seen by using specialised equipment such as thermal cameras, and x-ray machines.
+We can see these different wavelengths by re-encoding the image with into the visible light spectrum.
+In the following figure we see the electromagnetic spectrum annotated with devices that see and phenomena that produce different wavelengths of light.

 {image filename="placehold.it.500x400.png" caption="The electromagnetic spectrum, where the visible band of light is between 390nm to 700nm."}